 With its iconic maunga, surf beaches, world-class gardens, events, galleries, and walks, Taranaki offers the best of NZ in a single regional destination.

 In 2017, Lonely Planet judged Taranaki the second-best region in the world to visit, lifting the lid on the largely undiscovered region.
-The result of this accolade rapidly built Taranaki’s reputation as a destination hotspot; one that provides something a little different as visitors look to connect with its rich Māori culture and history, enjoy authentic experiences, and sample its laid-back, relaxed but sophisticated culture.
+The result of this accolade rapidly built our reputation as a destination hotspot; one that provides something a little different as visitors look to connect with its rich Māori culture and history, enjoy authentic experiences, and sample its laid-back, relaxed but sophisticated culture.

 Opportunities in the Visitor Sector: